Estimate mobility flows based on different trip distribution laws and models

 (see Details).- maxiter

-a numeric strictly positive value indicating the stopping criterion for adjusting the Doubly Constrained Model (see Details).
+strictly positive value indicating the stopping criterion for adjusting the Doubly Constrained Model (see Details).- write_proba

-a boolean indicating if the ID location are used as vector names, matrix rownames and colnames and if they should be checked (see Note).
+indicating whether the location IDs used as matrix rownames and colnames should be checked for consistency (see Note).

 Value